peteroupc/peteroupc.github.io/exporand.md

 This section discusses issues involving arithmetic with PSRNs.

 **Uniform PSRN arithmetic produces non-uniform distributions in general.** As can be seen in the arithmetic algorithms earlier in this section (such as **UniformAdd** and **UniformMultiplyRational**), addition, multiplication, and other arithmetic operations with PSRNs (see also (Brassard et al., 2019)<sup>[**(16)**](#Note16)</sup>) are not as trivial as adding, multiplying, etc. their integer and fractional parts.
-A uniform PSRN is ultimately a uniform random number inside an interval (this is its nature), yet arithmetic on random numbers does not produce a uniform distribution in general.
+A uniform PSRN is ultimately a uniform random variate inside an interval (this is its nature), yet arithmetic on random variates does not produce a uniform distribution in general.

 An example illustrates this.
 Say we have two uniform PSRNs: _A_ = 0.12345... and _B_ = 0.38901....
-They represent random numbers in the intervals _AI_ = \[0.12345, 0.12346\] and _BI_ = \[0.38901, 0.38902\], respectively.
+They represent random variates in the intervals _AI_ = \[0.12345, 0.12346\] and _BI_ = \[0.38901, 0.38902\], respectively.
 Adding two uniform PSRNs is akin to adding their intervals (using interval arithmetic), so that in this example, the result _C_ lies in _CI_ = \[0.12345 + 0.38901, 0.12346 + 0.38902\] = \[0.51246, 0.51248\].
-However, the resulting random number is _not_ uniformly distributed in \[0.51246, 0.51248\], so that simply choosing a uniform random number in the interval won't work.
+However, the resulting random variate is _not_ uniformly distributed in \[0.51246, 0.51248\], so that simply choosing a uniform random variate in the interval won't work.
 (This is true in general for other arithmetic operations besides addition.)
-This can be demonstrated by generating many pairs of uniform random numbers in the intervals _AI_ and _BI_, summing the numbers in each pair, and building a histogram using the sums (which will all lie in the interval _CI_).
+This can be demonstrated by generating many pairs of uniform random variates in the intervals _AI_ and _BI_, summing the numbers in each pair, and building a histogram using the sums (which will all lie in the interval _CI_).
 In this case, the histogram will show a triangular distribution that peaks at 0.51247.

 The example applies in general to most other math operations besides addition (including multiplication, division, `log`, `sin`, and so on): do the math operation on the intervals _AI_ and _BI_, and build a histogram of random results (products, quotients, etc.) that lie in the resulting interval to find out what distribution forms this way.